Palfore/Monitor-Setup-Helper/README.md

 	2) The middle section uses arrows to show which ports are connected.
 		 It also lets you pick which device gets displayed on each monitor.
+		 Additionally, the brightness and contrast for each monitor can be updated.

 	3) Finally, the bottom section allows you to execute the change to display those devices (assuming you have dell monitors compatiable with the Dell Display Manager, otherwise this still provides you with the inputs that you can manually set).
+		Additionally, the brightness and contrast for all monitors can be updated.
+		The monitor's displays may also be turned off/on (tapping physical monitor buttons will turn them back on)

 Here is a UML diagram for the daisy chaining algorithm I developped to figure out what a monitor displays (which was a big part of this!):